J24681357/gtfbotfithusim/README.md

     - Total garage value: Sum of all cars' values in your garage
     - Number of parts purchased
 3. Career and License progress pages shows your progress from all of the events in GTF 2 Unleahsed.
-    - ⬛ - No progress completed
+    - ⬛ - No progress completed.
-    - ⏲ - Progress is incomplete (The percentage of completion is also shown)
+    - ⏲ - Progress is incomplete (The percentage of completion is also shown).
-    - ✅ - P
+    - ✅ - Progress is completed.

 ## Settings - /settings

 2. In GTF 2: Unleahsed, the following settings can be configured:
-   - Embed Color: Change the embed color
+   - Embed color: Changes the embed color
-   - Dealership Catalog Sort
+   - Dealership Catalog Sort: Sorts list in the GTF Dealerships (`/car`)
-   - Garage Sort
+   - Garage Sort: Sorts list in your garage (`/garage`)
-   - Grid Display Names
+   - Grid Display Names: Toggles between car and driver names in a session
    - Menu Icons: Icons used when selecting options
    - Menu Selector (Arrows/Numbers)
-   - Metric Units
+   - Metric Units: Units used in GTF2U (Metric/Imperial)
-   - Daily Workout: Time Zone offset for refreshing the Daily Workout
+   - Daily Workout: Time Zone offset for refreshing the Daily Workouts

 3. It is possible to reset your settings to default by selecting "🔁 Reset To Default Settings" in the Settings menu.